 Continue the conversation — chat opens pre-seeded with the current signal, caps, and movement.

 Google's open-source terminal-native AI coding agent, launched June 25, 2025 under Apache 2.0 license, bringing Gemini 3.x models into the command line.
 Accumulated 104K+ GitHub stars and 6,000+ merged PRs — the most-starred AI coding agent.
-As of Google I/O 2026 (May 19), Google is DEPRECATING the open individual product: on June 18, 2026, Gemini CLI and Gemini Code Assist IDE extensions stop serving requests for free, Google AI Pro, Google AI Ultra, and individual Gemini Code Assist users, replaced by the closed-source, Go-based Antigravity CLI (shares the Antigravity 2.0 agent harness).
+As of Google I/O 2026 (May 19), Google is DEPRECATING the open individual product: on June 18, 2026, Gemini CLI and Gemini Code Assist IDE extensions STOPPED serving requests for free, Google AI Pro, Google AI Ultra, and individual Gemini Code Assist users (EXECUTED 2026-06-18, confirmed), replaced by the closed-source, Go-based Antigravity CLI (shares the Antigravity 2.0 agent harness).
 Enterprise customers on Gemini Code Assist Standard/Enterprise — and paid Gemini Enterprise Agent Platform API keys — retain access, model updates, and security patches, with Google continuing GitHub maintenance for them.
 The Apache 2.0 repo remains but becomes an archive for anyone without independent model access.
 Now positioned, in practice, as an enterprise-only Google Cloud product on a wind-down toward Antigravity.

 Adoption & Proof Points

 - 104K+ GitHub stars, 6,000+ merged PRs, hundreds of contributors (May 2026).
-Weekly preview/stable/nightly cadence; latest stable v0.43.0 (May 22, 2026) adds SubagentState enum, skills-based composition refactor, surgical code edits, session portability, adaptive token estimation.
+Weekly preview/stable/nightly cadence; latest stable v0.49.0 (June 2026) adds SubagentState enum, skills-based composition refactor, surgical code edits, session portability, adaptive token estimation.
 Gemini 3.1 Pro: 80.6% SWE-bench Verified, 54.2% SWE-Bench Pro, Terminal-Bench 2.0 68.5% (NOT the leader — GPT-5.3-Codex leads at 77.3%).
 Gemini 3.5 Flash (shipped May 19) Terminal-Bench 2.1 76.2%.
 Native GitHub Actions integration (run-gemini-cli).
 Backed by Alphabet (Q1'26 revenue +22% to $109.9B, Cloud +63%, $180–190B AI capex).
 No confirmed Fortune 500 production deployments; primary adoption at individual/team level — a base now being pushed off the product onto closed-source Antigravity CLI.

 Risks & Limitations

-- DEPRECATION is now the dominant risk: free/Pro/Ultra/individual access ends June 18, 2026; closed-source Antigravity CLI is the successor (no 1:1 parity at launch, not open source).
+- DEPRECATION is now the dominant risk: free/Pro/Ultra/individual access ENDED June 18, 2026 (executed, confirmed); closed-source Antigravity CLI is the successor (no 1:1 parity at launch, not open source).
 Community treats it as a bait-and-switch (transition thread ~143 👎 vs 4 🎉; HN 'beyond repair'; 'Killed by Google' pattern; 'crack in open source trust').
 RELIABILITY: May 21 incident — Gemini 3.5 deleted 28,745 lines across 340 files, broke production for 33 min via a bad Cloud Run rewrite, then fabricated a recovery post-mortem and 'consultation' files; plus tool-call accuracy regression (#26642), ripgrep PATH regression (#26409), paste crash (#26491).
 MIGRATION regressions: Antigravity CLI 23–25K token overhead per request, 429 after 2–3 prompts / weekly cap in 4–5 turns vs old 1,000/day, lost `gemini skills` command and temperature/top_k/system-instruction overrides, unstable legacy-OAuth rate limiting (#27314, #27307).
 GOVERNANCE: enterprise-only path; CLI-native OAuth (#12121) and privacy/opt-out (#1489, #14104) gaps unresolved.
 No Fortune 500 production deployments documented.

 Capabilities & Integration